brucou/movie-search-app/article/article.md

 ### Identify and reduce implementation bugs
 A state machine modelization may lead to reduced bugs at implementation time for two reasons :
-- code implementing the behaviour modelized by the state machine can be auto-generated
+- code implementing the behaviour modelized by the state machine can be auto-generated (executable state machine)
 - the testing of the state machine, can be automated.

 #### Automatic code generation